-Zuleyma DeLaRosa - Teaching English and Other Subjects in Costa Rica
+Zuleyma DeLaRosa - Teaching English & Other Subjects in Costa Rica

 My name is Zuleyma de la Rosa and I am currently a second year graduate student at the State University of New York at Buffalo where I am studying Early Education.
 I earned my Bachelor’s degree at the same university, majoring in Early Childhood and Sociology with a minor in Education.
 During my undergraduate studies, I had always wanted to study abroad.
 However, I never got the opportunity to do so due to my extracurricular activities on campus.

 Time passed and I never gave much thought to studying abroad again until one of my sorority sisters went abroad for a month during winter break.
 That’s when my spark for studying abroad rose again.
 After completing my first semester of graduate school, I spent my winter break researching international study programs to find out which ones would be able to facilitate credit for my studies.
 While browsing online, I came across SUNY Cortland’s programs which feature an international teaching program coordinated by Projects Abroad.

 Once I looked at the website, I fell in love.
 Seeing all the different things I could participate in with Project Aboard was amazing to me.
 Out of all the destinations to choose from, I chose Costa Rica since I am fluent in Spanish and have always wanted to visit the country.

 My Host Family

 During my stay in Costa Rica, I lived in San Joaquin de Flores with the best host family I could have asked for.
 They were incredibly welcoming and made me feel like a part of the family.
 Staying with a host family was a great way to experience and learn about Costa Rican culture and lifestyle.
 They took me out to dinners and to activities they participated in, such as cooking classes, bible studies, and hosting a potluck for all the Projects Abroad volunteers in Costa Rica.